- Academic Requirements

 - JD/MSLA Program

 A student may earn a JD/MSLA (Master of Science in Legal Administration).
-For further information please contact the MSLA department or visit the MSLA web site »
+For further information please contact the Graduate Legal Studies Department.

-- JD/LL.M. in Environmental and Natural Resources Law
+- JD/LL.M. in Environmental and Natural Resource Law and Policy

-A student may earn a JD/LL.M. in Environmental and Natural Resources Law.
-For further information, please contact the Environmental & Natural Resources Graduate Program or visit the ENRLP website.
+A student may earn a JD/LL.M. in Environmental and Natural Resource Law and Policy.
+For further information, please contact the Graduate Legal Studies Department.

 - JD/LL.M. in International Business Transactions

 A student may also earn a JD/LL.M. in International Business Transactions.
-For further information, please visit the IBT website.
+For further information, please contact the Graduate Legal Studies Department.

 - JD/LL.M. in Taxation

 A student may earn a JD/LL.M. in Taxation.
-For further information, please visit the Graduate Tax Program website.
+For further information, please contact the Graduate Legal Studies Department.

 Transfer of Credits from Other ABA-Accredited Law Schools